Lights, camera … The Hopkins Hoops Show at UW truly begins this season

 Gone are Jaylen Nowell and Matisse Thybulle, who won Pac-12 Player of the Year and Defensive Player of the Year, respectively, last year.
 Gone are David Crisp, Noah Dickerson and Dominic Green, who round out last year’s top-five minute-getters.

-Save for Sam Timmons, the Kiwi senior center, Hopkins is cooking with his own ingredients this season.
+Save for Sam Timmins, the Kiwi senior center, Hopkins is cooking with his own ingredients this season.
 And on paper, the meal looks delectable.

 Headlining this year’s Huskies are freshman big man Isaiah Stewart and freshman wing Jaden McDaniels, each of whom have been projected as NBA lottery picks.
-Ask teammates about either and their eyes will widen, as they’ll use words such as “monster” to describe Stewart or phrases such as “the next KD (Kevin Durant) for McDaniels.
+Ask teammates about either and their eyes will widen, as they’ll use words such as “monster” to describe Stewart or phrases such as “the next KD (Kevin Durant)” for McDaniels.

-Stewart stands 6 feet 9, 245 pounds and was the consensus No. 3 recruit in the country by 24/7 sports.
-McDaniels stands 6-10 and was the consensus No. 8.
+Stewart stands 6 feet 9, weighs 250 pounds and was the consensus No. 3 recruit in the country by 24/7 sports.
+McDaniels is listed at 6-9 and was the consensus No. 8.
 Asked Tuesday about coaching players who might jet for the NBA after their first season, Hopkins said it made no difference in his approach.

 “We’re not the one-and-done model,” Hopkins said.
 “We’re the get-the-right-guy model.”